jdoleary/Spellmasons/docs/TasksCurrent.md

 - Make an overlay screen that blocks interaction while waiting for sync
 - Unit movement desync occurred between clients when one client has CPU throttled, the non throttled client has the unit move much farther

-# Stale, but important bugs

-- The zoom coordinates off issue between multiplayer sessions when casting
-    - hit on one screen, miss on another

 ## More content
-- Upgradable spells like hurt2
-- Disincentivise hiding and casting
-    - Maybe a spawn crystal that if you don't kill it, it'll spawn a bunch of bad guys
 - An enemy that consumes allies to get stronger
 - Specific barriers or walls that can't be cast through
 - Content: A spell to destroy corpses